One of the advantages of living in Asia is easy to access exotic destinations. I can just choose a place and get there quickly and cheaply.

 Earth Recycled Restaurant - their burgers are fantastic!
 There is a vegetarian option, which is delicious and a few choices for meat-eaters.
 Another reason to visit this place is the beautiful view over the mountains and the river.

-A sandwich stand – you will see many of those in Vang Vieng, but I found one in particular that I loved.
+A sandwich stand - you will see many of those in Vang Vieng, but I found one in particular that I loved.
 You will find it just outside of the Phanith Guest House, located on the main street.
-An older lady that sells these amazing sandwiches is there every second day.
+An older lady who sells these amazing sandwiches is there every second day.

 Where to stay in Vang Vieng